 Dogs appreciate mental and physical challenges.
 Some dogs won’t feel tired or relaxed unless their owners find a way to accomplish both.
-Here are seven great options for exercising your dog:
+Here are seven great options for

 1) “Obedience” walks

 A walk is one thing, but how about a walk where your dog has to work his mind?
 Practice commands such as heel, sit, down, stay and come.
 Use treats if necessary to encourage your dog to pay attention.
 Switch directions often.
 Walk at different speeds.
 Walk in a zig-zag pattern.
 Sure, you might look ridiculous, but your dog will get a good mental workout while learning to follow you and pay attention.
 Different dog collars can help with teaching a dog to heel or walk on a loose leash.
 Find the one that works best for your unique dog such as a martingale collar or a slip lead.

 This is the opposite of the “obedience” walk.
 This is where you allow your dog the freedom to sniff everything.
 Maybe you even stand somewhere for five minutes so your dog can really explore a small area with his nose.
 This can really tire out the dog mentally.
 Use a command such as “free!” so your dog knows when it’s OK to move around a bit.
 If safe, this would be a good time to give your dog some off-leash freedom.
 Make sure his pet ID tags are up to date first!

 Simply breaking up the routine and walking somewhere new can really make a difference.
 This will also help your dog learn to remain calm in “exciting,” new environments, and it will help with socialization.
 Drive to a new park, and walk the trails.
 Walk to a different neighborhood.
 Go left when you normally go right.
 Take your dog for a stroll downtown or out in the country.
 Take a walk through a pet friendly store.
 Don’t forget your poop bags!

 4) Walking with a dog backpack